libfive/libfive/README.md

 If Python isn't present, the Python bindings won't be built.

-#### Studio (optional, requires Guile bindings)
+#### Studio (optional, requires Guile or Python bindings)
 - [Qt 5.12 or later](https://www.qt.io)

-If Qt and Guile aren't present, Studio will not be included in the build (and `cmake` will print a message to that effect).
+If prerequisites aren't met, Studio will not be included in the build (and `cmake` will print a message to that effect).

 ### Mac